glubsy/SDC_detector/Readme.md

-Detect silent data corruption ("SDC") for data stored on hard drives.
+Detect silent data corruption (SDC) of data stored on media storage devices.

 # Rationale

 Compare two similar file system trees for differing file hashes / checksums, or differing number of files returned by the operating system.

 This should help determine if bit fade (or bit flip) has occured between two file system clones.

 The advantage over `rsync -c` is saving the results to a YAML file for further comparisons without having to recompute hashes every time.
 However, this being a static file, it has to be generated again if the file system tree has changed.